All of the foam hand signs below are related to sporting events with positive references only.

 Hang Loose Shaka Foam Hands

 The shaka hand sign was derived from Hawaiian culture to show others the “Aloha Spirit” of understanding, friendship, and compassion.
 Since this hand symbol was born in Hawaii, it was quickly adopted by surfers in California to mean “Hang Loose” or “Awesome.”
 Now the shaka (or hang loose) hand sign is a common gesture in the U.S. to show respect for a job well-done.
-In the sports world, the shaka foam hands are used by the fans to celebrate an awesome play or to cheer after a score.
+In the sports world, the large shaka foam hands are used by the fans to celebrate an awesome play or to cheer after a score.
+Smaller shaka foam hands are also available.

 High Five Foam Hands